The History and Many Forms of Body Piercing

-Remember it’s YOUR BODY and you have the right to ask any questions you want.
+Remember it’s your body and you have the right to ask any questions you want.
 Don’t feel embarrassed.
-If the proprietor does not answer your questions or you feel uncomfortable just leave the store.
-You can always find another piercing establishment.
+If the proprietor does not answer your questions or make you feel uncomfortable, leave the store.
+There are other piercing establishments.

-Once the piercing procedure has been performed avoid touching and turning of the jewelry to insure proper healing of the skin.
-If you do need to touch the area make sure you wash your hands thoroughly prior to touching the site.
-If you have a great deal of pain, redness or tenderness at the piercing site you should notify the piercing establishment and consider contacting your physician.
+Once the piercing procedure has been performed, avoid touching or turning the jewelry to insure proper healing of the skin.
+If you do need to touch the area, make sure you wash your hands thoroughly prior to touching the site.
+If you experience a great deal of pain, redness or tenderness at the piercing site you should notify the piercing establishment and consider contacting your physician.
 You may have developed an infection at the piercing site.

-If there is mild swelling, itching, or redness at the piercing site, you may be allergic to the jewelry that was placed.
-Notify the piercing store as well as your physician.
-All that may need to be done is replace the jewelry with a type that you are not allergic to.
+If there is mild swelling, itching, or redness at the piercing site, you may be allergic to the jewelry that was use.
+Notify the piercing store, as well as your physician.
+You may need to replace the jewelry with a type of metal that you are not allergic to.

 The day following the piercing you should clean the piercing site twice a day.
-Begin by thoroughly washing your hands and use an anti-bacterial soap.
-To clean the piercing site use an anti-bacterial soap and warm water along with a Q tip.
-Gently clean the piercing site and the jewelry.
+Begin by thoroughly washing your hands with an antibacterial soap.
+Clean the piercing site with a Q-tip, antibacterial soap and warm water.
+Be gentle.

 The jewelry should not be removed for several months.
-If the jewely needs to be removed for medical reasons (example x-rays) a lubricanted piece of monofilament nylon fishing line can be placed through the piercing site until the jewelry can be replaced.You can also go to the piercing store and they can do this for you, usually for a fee.
+If the jewelry needs to be removed for medical reasons (e.g., an X-ray), a lubricated piece of monofilament nylon fishing line can be placed through the piercing site until the jewelry can be replaced.You can also go to the piercing store and they can do this for you—usually for a fee.

 Piercing stores also sell retainers that can be put into a pierced site in place of the jewelry in order to keep it open.

 The amount of pain experienced during piercing depends on the area which is pierced.
 The more nerve endings in the area, the more painful it might be.
-Pain also varies depending on a persons individual tolerance for pain.
-Most piercing stores are not allowed to “numb up the skin”, unless the piercer is a registered nurse or a phtsician.
+Pain also varies depending on a person’s individual tolerance for pain.
+Most piercing stores are not allowed to “numb up the skin”, unless the piercing operator is also a registered nurse or a physician.
 Scarring at the piercing site is unusual but may result from infection, allergic reaction to the jewelry, or piercing technique.
 A small amount of scarring may also be visible at the piercing site if the jewelry is permanently removed.

-The jewelry that is placed at the piercing site should be sized for the area which is pierced.
+The jewelry that is placed at the piercing site should be sized for the area that is to be pierced.
 This will vary from person to person.
-If the jewelry is too large it could cause some tearing of the tissue and this may result in excessive tearing.
+If the jewelry is too large, it could cause some tearing of the tissue and this may result in excessive tearing.

-Some types of piercing require slightly different care.
-With tongue piercing healing time is approximately 3 weeks.
-To keep this area as clean as possible use an antiseptic mouthwash 2 to 3 times a day.
+Some types of piercings require slightly different care.
+With tongue piercings, healing time is approximately three weeks.
+To keep this area as clean as possible, use an antiseptic mouthwash two to three times a day.
 Oral contact with other persons should be avoided for several weeks.
 Ice may be used to decrease swelling.
-Initially avoid hot liquids and spicy foods.
+Initially, avoid hot liquids and spicy foods.

-With genital piercing avoid oral or sexual contact for several weeks.
-A barrier during sexual contact should be used for up to 6 weeks.
+With genital piercing, avoid oral or sexual contact for several weeks.
+A barrier during sexual contact should be used for up to six weeks.
 There is no need to clean the area after urination, as urine is sterile.

 This type of “body art” is less common.
-Any type of stretching should be done very GRADUALLY!
+Any type of stretching should be done very gradually.
 If it is not done slowly, a person can develop excessive scarring.
 It should be noted that stretching of body parts is a permanent change.
-Areas of the body which have been stretched include ear lobes, labia, lips, neck and penis.
+Areas of the body that have historically been stretched include: ear lobes, labia, lips, neck, and the penis.